Clinical manifestations and diagnosis of fibromuscular dysplasia

-The epidemiology, pathogenesis, clinical manifestations, and diagnosis of FMD in adults will be reviewed here.
+The epidemiology, pathogenesis, clinical manifestations, and diagnosis of FMD in adults are reviewed here.
 The treatment of FMD and the general evaluation for possible renovascular hypertension and stroke are discussed separately.
 (See "Treatment of fibromuscular dysplasia of the renal arteries" and "Establishing the diagnosis of renovascular hypertension" and "Evaluation of secondary hypertension" and "Clinical diagnosis of stroke subtypes" and "Overview of the evaluation of stroke".)

 Among adults, FMD is more common among females.
 In most large series, approximately 90 percent of cases are in women.
 There does not appear to be a female predominance among children with FMD .

 In the past, it was believed that FMD was a disease of young women.
 However, older individuals account for a large proportion of affected patients in several cohorts.
-As an example, in the United States FMD Registry, the mean age at diagnosis was 52 years, with a range of 5 to 86 years .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+As an example, in the United States FMD Registry, the mean age at diagnosis was 52 years, with a range of 5 to 86 years [1,6,7].To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Olin JW, Froehlich J, Gu X, et al. The United States Registry for Fibromuscular Dysplasia: results in the first 447 patients.
 Circulation 2012; 125:3182.

 - Plouin PF, Baguet JP, Thony F, et al. High Prevalence of Multiple Arterial Bed Lesions in Patients With Fibromuscular Dysplasia: The ARCADIA Registry (Assessment of Renal and Cervical Artery Dysplasia).
 Hypertension 2017; 70:652.